PixelZerg/JeffTheAI/README.md

 - [x] if the jeff files are courrupted - warn the user
 - [x] Run a last "final" function before actually saying the final result - just to add some filters, and double checks

-######These features will be available in the next update - they are already done:
-- [x] Make Jeff an "independent enquirer"
-- [x] If Jeff doesn't know what to say - change the subject and learn from results
-- [x] Support multiple answers when learning

 ---
 ###Acknowledgements:
 - Lucky for the name - Jeff